ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/01-binary-search-trees.md

 #### The effect of order of insertion

 There are infinitely many BSTs that represent the same set.
-(No, I’m just kidding, but the are exponentially many.)
+(No, I'm just kidding, but the are exponentially many.)
 For example, all of these implement the same set:

 ![](images/BST-ExampleVariants.png)